- Genetic Alliance UK /

 Cross-Party Groups (CPGs) provide an opportunity for Members of Scottish Parliament (MSPs) of all parties, outside organisations and members of the public to meet and discuss a shared interest in a particular cause or subject.

-Developing the Cross-Party Group on Rare, Genetic and Undiagnosed Conditions
+What is the purpose of the CPG on Rare, Genetic and Undiagnosed Conditions in the Scottish Parliament?